dbobbgit/room-of-requirement/README.md

 # Room of Requirement - Media Collection App

-A stylish, personal media collection app with a magical theme, inspired by cyberpunk, dark academia, and Hogwarts aesthetics.
+A stylish, personal media collection app inspired by cyberpunk, dark academia, and Hogwarts aesthetics.

 ## Features

-- Catalog your Movies, Games, Books, and Music in one place
+- Catalog Movies, Games, Books, and Music in one place
 - Search external APIs to automatically fill in details
 - Beautiful UI with responsive design
 - Share items with family members